GrioSF/iOS-SDK/README.md

 Initializing the SDK
 ====================

-1) In your Application Delegate, import FMSession
+1) In your Application Delegate's implementation (`.m` file), add FMAudioPlayer to the list of `#import`ed files

+    #import "MyAppDelegate.h"
+    //...//
-    #import "FMSession.h"
+    #import "FMAudioPlayer.h"

 2) Set your client token and secret, placementId, and optionally set the log level: